 How to avoid stamp duty for second property

 If you’re looking to buy a house or residential property in England, you must know what stamp duty is and how it works.
-Know about it in detail here.

 What is Stamp Duty?

-Stamp duty is a tax you have to pay when buying a residential estate or a land property in England or Northern Ireland for a determined value.
+Stamp duty is a tax you have to pay when buying a residential estate or land in England or Northern Ireland for a determined value.
 The same thing applies if you are buying a second home and if you own a shared property.

 The stamp duty applies to both freeholders and leaseholders of the property.
 While if you are purchasing a house or property in Scotland, you have to pay Land and Buildings Transaction Tax (LBTT) and Wales Land Transaction Tax (LTT) rather than Stamp Duty.
-If you are buying additional properties, you will have to pay an additional 3% in the Stamp Duty, on the tip of the updated charges for each band.
+If you are buying additional properties, you will have to pay an additional 3% in the Stamp Duty, on top of the updated charges for each band.